jamieposton/jamieposton.github.io/aboutme.md

 - Operations Research
 - Machine Learning Applications

-Besides classes, I also made time for clubs and organizations during college, including the Nevada Cyber Club, the Association for Computing Machinery, Plant Club, and the Queer Student Union.
+In addition to my coursework, I also made time for clubs and organizations during college, including the Nevada Cyber Club, the Association for Computing Machinery, Plant Club, and the Queer Student Union.

-I've worked on a couple projects that you can find highlighted in the navbar, including my master's thesis: [Predicting Agent Behavior by Estimating Motion Planners](https://www.jamieposton.github.io/mastersthesis/)

-In my free time I enjoy gardening and playing video games, depending on the time of year.
+In my free time I enjoy gardening and playing video games, depending on the season.